 the letter or parcel may be returned to the prisoner, or sent to and retained by the chief executive officer, or destroyed or otherwise dealt with by order of the chief executive officer.

-(4) Subject to subsections (2) and (3), the superintendent shall cause to be dispatched to the addressee any letter written by a prisoner and any parcel which a prisoner desires to be dispatched to any person.
+(4) Subject to subsections (2) and (3), and section 67A, the superintendent shall cause to be dispatched to the addressee any letter written by a prisoner and any parcel which a prisoner desires to be dispatched to any person.

 [Section 67 amended by No. 47 of 1987 s.
 11; No. 113 of 1987 s.
 32; No. 75 of 2003 s.
-56(1).]
+56(1); No. 65 of 2006 s.
+21.]

+67A.
+Prisoner’s mail not to be sent to certain persons

+(1) A person, or an agent of a person, may give the chief executive officer written notification —

+(a) advising that the person does not wish to receive mail from a prisoner named in the notification; and

+(b) specifying the person’s reasons for not wishing to receive that mail.

+(2) If the chief executive officer receives a notification under subsection (1) and is satisfied that the reasons put forward in it are appropriate, the chief executive officer is to ensure that the superintendent of the prison at which the prisoner is detained from time to time is made aware of the notification.

+(3) If a letter or parcel from a prisoner is addressed to a person and the superintendent is aware that a notification has been received under subsection (1) advising that the person does not wish to receive mail from that prisoner, the superintendent is to —

+(a) return the letter or parcel to the prisoner; or

+(b) otherwise deal with the letter or parcel in accordance with an order of the chief executive officer.

+(4) In this section —

+“person” is not limited to a victim of the prisoner.

+[Section 67A inserted by No. 65 of 2006 s.
+22.]

 68. Letters etc. addressed to prisoners

 (1) A letter addressed to a prisoner and written by a person referred to in section 67(1) shall be delivered to the prisoner as soon as practicable after it is received at a prison without being opened or read, but if the superintendent has reason to believe that a letter apparently written by such a person did not in fact so originate he may open that letter and inspect it to the extent necessary to establish its origin.